kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 a response can be processed progressively, i.e. provide some meaningful output as chunks of the response arrive.

-This boolean directive indicates if a response can be processed progressively, i.e. provide some meaningful output as chunks of the response arrive.
+This boolean parameter indicates if a response can be processed progressively, i.e. provide some meaningful output as chunks of the response arrive.

-The default value of the `progressive` directive is `no`.
-This SHOULD apply if the directive is omitted or the Priority header field is missing.
+The default value of the `progressive` parameter is `0`.

 A server that supports the Priority header field SHOULD distribute the bandwidth of a connection between progressive responses that share the same urgency.